devpool007/chatAPP_FB/README.md

 **Features**

-A full-fledged chat application made using Firebase
+A full-fledged instant messaging application made using Firebase as backend.

 The App has all the cutting edge features like Photo sharing, video sharing, instant messaging etc.